1921 Centre vs. Harvard football game: Players and personnel

 Harvard, in the third season of Bob Fisher's tenure as head coach, was captained by R. Keith Kane.
-The starting offensive line for the contest with Centre consisted of left tackle Alexander Ladd, left guard Charles Hubbard, centre Francis Kernan, right guard Fiske Brown, and right tackle Philip Kunhardt.
+The starting offensive line for the contest with Centre consisted of left tackle Alexander Ladd, left guard Charles Hubbard, center Francis Kernan, right guard Fiske Brown, and right tackle Philip Kunhardt.
 Henry Janin started for the Crimson at left end and Charles Macomber started at right end.
-Harvard started two halfbacks: Francis Rouillard was on the left, and Vinton Chapin on the right.
+Harvard started two halfbacks: Francis Rouillard on the left and Vinton Chapin on the right.
 Erwin Gehrke was the starting fullback and the team's starting quarterback was Frank Johnson.
+Kernan, Kunhardt, Rouillard, and Gehrke were the four changes to Harvard's lineup against Penn State the previous week; they took the field against Centre in the place of Henry Clark, Alexander Ladd, George Owen, and Winthrop Churchill, respectively.